marcopennekamp/lore/spec/04-classes-entities-components.md

-# Records, Entities and Components
+# Classes, Entities and Components

 **TODO:** What about attaching components at run-time?
 We need that feature, but probably not for the first language version.
 This should be developed hand-in-hand with dynamic specialization.